Common Pet Allergies—What You Need to Know, From your Gardner Veterinarian

 Diagnosing and Treating Pet Allergies

-Diagnosing your pet’s particular trigger will help us tremendously in finding a diagnosis quickly so we can properly treat your pet as soon as possible.
+Diagnosing your pet’s particular trigger will help us tremendously in finding a diagnosis quickly so we can properly treat your pet as quickly as possible.
 We’ll want to know essential information concerning any changes in activities, food and lifestyle situations that they’ve recently experienced.
-If we cannot make a diagnosis, we can run a quick simple reactive test to pinpoint the precise cause.
+If we cannot make a diagnosis, we will run a quick simple reactive test to pinpoint the precise cause.

 Looking for Treatment Solutions for Pet Allergies with a Gardner Veterinarian?

-Here at Oakbrook Animal Hospital, we will treat your pet accordingly depending on their diagnosed allergen or contagion they have encountered.
+Here at Oakbrook Animal Hospital, we will treat your pet accordingly for the diagnosed allergen or contagion they have encountered.
 Many cases can be resolved through avoidance while others may require medications such as steroidal injections or daily medications.
 Call Oakbrook Animal Hospital today at 913-884-8778 today to schedule an appointment.
-However, if you have an emergency during our normal business hours, just bring your pet in for immediate treatment.
+However, if you have an emergency during our normal business hours, we will want to see your pet in for immediate treatment.